ileontiuc/operias/README.md

 Running Operias Report
 =======

-The operias-report tool can be executed using the folliwing command:
+The operias-report tool can be executed using the following command:
 ```ini
   java -cp '<path-to-operias-report>/target/operias-report-<version>-jar-with-dependencies.jar' operias.Main <args>
 ```